fragaria/karmen-web/README.md

 You can omit the the `caption` argument.

-## Including Youtube videos in the post body
+## Including Youtube videos in the page body

 Just type: